 North Central College recognizes that personal choices involving the use of drugs have an impact on both the individual and the community.
-The College's drug policy, written in accordance with Illinois law, supports the mission of the institution and its academic and student development goals.
+The College's drug policy, written in accordance with Federal law, is more restrictive than State law while supporting the mission of the institution and its academic and student development goals.

-Both Illinois and Federal Law prohibit the possession and/or distribution of illegal drugs.
-Criminal penalties include fines, imprisonment, and, in certain cases, the seizure and forfeiture of the violator's property.
+Federal Law prohibits the possession and/or distribution of illegal drugs.
+Criminal controlled substances penalties include fines, imprisonment, and, in certain cases, the seizure and forfeiture of the violator's property.
 Penalties are increased for second time offenses.
-In addition, financial aid (particularly federal aid) may be forfeited.
-North Central College students are subject to all Federal, State, and Local laws pertaining to the use, possession, and presence of drugs.
-The College cooperates fully with law enforcement officials in the prosecution of cases involving controlled substances.
+In addition, financial aid (particularly Federal aid) may be forfeited.
+North Central College students are subject to all Federal, State, and Local laws pertaining to the use, possession, and presence of illegal drugs and controlled substances.
+The College cooperates fully with law enforcement officials in the prosecution of cases involving illegal drugs and controlled substances.

-Additionally, North Central College, as an educational institution, sets supplementary community standards for its members that are more restrictive than prescribed Federal, State, and Local laws.
-Violations of these policies are also subject to disciplinary action through the College's Student Conduct Process.
+Additionally, North Central College sets additional and more restrictive rules regarding the use and possession of legal and illegal drugs and/or controlled substances on campus than prescribed by Federal, State, and/or Local laws.
+Violations of these policies may also subject the involved party to disciplinary action through the College's Student Conduct Process.